 The Armed Forces Bowl is a postseason college football bowl game that has become a staple of Fort Worth.
 Owned and operated by ESPN, the annual event honors the service and sacrifice made by America’s military personnel and their families recognizing all five branches of the armed forces throughout the festivities.
-This year, the event celebrates its 15th Anniversary and will again bestow The Great American Patriot Award and The Armed Forces Merit Award.
+This year, the event will again bestow The Great American Patriot Award and The Armed Forces Merit Award.
 Past recipients of the Great American Patriot Award include Chris Kyle, General Mark Welsh, Chief of Staff of the U.S. Air Force.
 General Peter Pace, Chairman of the Joint Chiefs of Staff U.S. Marine Corps among others.

 The Teams: Each year, one of the three service academies (Army, Navy, or Air Force) is selected to play in the Armed Forces Bowl on a rotating basis given that they are bowl eligible and not already committed to another bowl.
 The next three seasons, the opponent will be selected from the American Athletic Conference, the Big 12 Conference, and the Big Ten Conference.
 This year, Army has accepted the bid and a team from the American Athletic Conference will be invited as an opponent.